| |

 The Ultimate Mediterranean Chopped Salad

-This yummy salad is the ultimate way to enjoy the Mediterranean diet.
+First, it's a perfect way to enjoy the flavors of the Mediterranean diet.
 If you're not familiar with this way of eating, it's time to get on board.
 Check out my Mediterranean Diet for Two cookbook for lots of inspiration AND to learn about the science behind it.

-The Mediterranean diet emphasizes fresh, seasonal, whole foods, and limits processed foods.
-By eating this way, you will get the benefits of unsaturated and omega-3 fats, fiber, antioxidants, and potassium.
+The Mediterranean diet emphasizes fresh, seasonal, whole foods and limits highly processed foods.
+By eating this way, you will get so many important healthy benefits from unsaturated and omega-3 fats, fiber, antioxidants, and potassium.
 It’s great for your heart, your body, your brain, and not to mention your taste buds!

-One of the things I appreciate about the Mediterranean diet is that it's flexible.
-Much like the ingredients in this salad.
-You can use all of these, some of them, or substitute other similar ingredients to your preference.
-Here's what I like in my Mediterranean Chopped Salad (and some substitution ideas):
+I've listed everything I like to add to this salad.
+You can use all of these, some of them, or substitute similar ingredients to your preference.
+Substitutions are listed in the next section.

-• Radicchio.
-It adds a nice pop of color and a spicy bite.
-If you find radicchio too bitter, you can also use red cabbage.
+• Radicchio adds a nice pop of color and a spicy bite.

 • Pepperoncini.
 Mild or hot — it's up to you!
 They add a nice tang.